miellaby/entrelacs/ArrowsSpace.md

-# Arrows Space
+# Arrow Space

 ## Introduction

-An _"Arrows Space"_ (AS) is a store for arrows structures involved in the [Entrelacs Paradigm](ArrowParadigm.md).
+An _"Arrow Space"_ (AS) is a store for arrows structures involved in the [Entrelacs Paradigm](ArrowParadigm.md).
 It's the key component of an [Entrelacs System](DesignIntroduction.md).

-Please note one may simulate an Arrows Space with [pen and paper](PenAndPaperReferenceDesign.md).
+Please note one may simulate an Arrow Space with [pen and paper](PenAndPaperReferenceDesign.md).

 One day, we may invent a new piece of hardware working as an AS.
 If so, it won't necessarily consist of a bank of data buckets like all other data storage so far.